CLST 273G - Classical Tragedy - Women and Gender Emphasis

-This Tier 2 Literary Knowledge course surveys some of the masterworks of
+This Tier 2 Literary Knowledge course surveys selected masterworks of Classical Athenian tragedy

-with a particular focus on concerns of women's studies and gender.
+-a foundation of modern Western drama- focusing on concerns of women's studies and gender.
+How do

 Our work will pursue four main aims (plus the fifth, of having fun